SiskinV/mvp/README.md

   - With command (sequelize db:migrate) i created table ("Coins" in database)
   - Seeder was added later in case there is nothing in database in the beggining(cron.js launches on every 42th minute of a full hour).

-  - Next step was getting data from service.
+  - Next step was getting data from service(getData function).
 In utils->getCriptoData.js there are two functions that do this job for us.(One for getting data and other for making cryMap)
-  - Axios was used here for fetching data from service(async await) and i used map cryMap(id->{name,price}) to extract particular data that i need (id,name and price), after making cryMap i deleted everyting in Coins table and inserted every key,value pair of my map.It works slightly different for different services.
+  - Axios was used here for fetching data from service(async await) and i used map cryMap(id->{name,price}) to extract particular data that i need (id,name and price), after making cryMap i deleted everyting in Coins table and inserted every key,value pair of my map.It works slightly different for different services.I made sure that depending on call from cronJob we use one or other service.

   - Cron job was used for making it work on every hour (->Utils->Cron)
-  - Cron does the function above.
+  - Cron does the function above(getData).
   - In cron we choose which service we want to use (Nomics or Gecko) , they are both defined in ->Config->config.json

   - One route for getiing all data about cryptocurrencies http://localhost:5000/api/v1/coins/getAllCoins